What is urinary incontinence?

 - Overflow incontinence

-1. Stress incontinence: When exercise becomes a problem
+1. Stress incontinence: When movement becomes a problem

-This form of incontinence occurs during physical exertion : Urine is lost when coughing, laughing, sneezing, or even during exercise.
-Women are particularly affected after childbirth or during menopause .
+This form of incontinence occurs during physical exertion: One loses urine when coughing, laughing, sneezing, or even during sports.
+Women after childbirth or during menopause are particularly affected.

 Typical symptoms: